Keeper-Security/Commander/keepercommander/plugins/pspasswd/README.md

-Commander Plugin for Windows net Command
+Commander Plugin for Windows PSPasswd.exe Command
 ----

 This plugin allows rotating any user account password on a remote computer using the pspasswd.exe tool.